 Have an Emergency Plan

 You never expect you will be separated from your child.
 I worked really hard, so we were always very close to one another.
-However, sometimes your plans go awry.
+However, sometimes your plans go awry especially with children at airports.
 While we never had to worry about our emergency plan, I wanted my niece to know what she needed to do if she found herself alone.
 Our emergency plan included me telling her what our terminals and gates were.
 I let her know that if something happened, she’d need to find someone in a uniform and ask them to take her to that terminal.
 We would repeat, repeat, repeat.
 I needed her to know the plan.
-Atlanta is a huge airport, so I wanted her to know exactly where we would meet in case of separation.
+Our layover on our way to Gulf Shores, Alabama was Atlanta huge airport, so I wanted her to know exactly where we would meet in case of separation.

 This is probably good advice for everyone.
-I can’t tell you how many times I’ve had to check my carry on then have had an unplanned layover…or had my carryon that I had to check not make it.
+I can’t tell you how many times I’ve had to check my carry on then have had an unplanned layover…or had my carry on that I had to check not make it.
 So, my niece and I made sure we put our toiletries and extra undies in the personal item.
-For this trip we didn’t need the extra security, but it was nice to know we would have had them had our plans gone awry.
+For this trip to Gulf Shores, Alabama we didn’t need the extra security, but it was nice to know we would have had them had our plans gone awry.

 Enjoy your trip